-Brisbane acupuncture clinician, Peter Kington, offers acupuncture and Chinese medicine therapy for people seeking help across a wide variety of health problems.
+Brisbane acupuncture clinician, Peter Kington, offers acupuncture and Chinese medicine in New Farm.

 Peter has a special interest in supporting clients interested in acupuncture and Chinese medicine therapy for: